 The purpose of the practicum is to foster student research or literature review through on-campus work experience in a Criminal Justice-focused research or instructional setting or by means of an in-field, practical research experiment under the direction of a full-time faculty member or department head.
-Prerequisite: Introduction to Criminal Justice (CJ 101), successful completion of 30 hours in criminal justice courses, and successful completion of 74 hours or more.
+Prerequisite: CJ 101, successful completion of 30 hours in criminal justice courses, and successful completion of 74 hours or more.